abhisekswain/movie-user-ratings/README.md

 **Scrapy**

 I started by getting a sense for what movie data is publicly available for scraping.
-I scraped IMDB for all movies release in the US between 1973 and 2016, the-numbers.com and downloaded consumer price index(cpi) data from [I'm an inline-style link](https://www.bls.gov/cpi).
+I scraped IMDB for all movies release in the US between 1973 and 2016, the-numbers.com and downloaded consumer price index(cpi) data from [https://www.bls.gov/cpi](https://www.bls.gov/cpi).
 This lead me to a relatively comprehensive source for the features I was looking to use.

 I started with using BeautifulSoup, but later switched to scrapy, which had a a little longer to learn, but was easier to use once I learnt it.
 My target variable for this project was the IMDb Rating for each movie.
 In my opinion, this is a good indicator of audience likeability for any movie.
 After combining all the scraping data, which was in 3 csv files, I ended up with 1400+ movies.